SSaquif/JS-Array-Methods/README.md

 let stringsArray = ["mudkip","bulbasaur","pikachu","charizard","squirtle","ditto"];
 ```

-[I loop of this array using a forEach()](https://github.com/SSaquif/JS-Array-Methods/blob/master/1-forEach.js#L24), (but this is valid for all array methods we have seen so far).
+[I loop over this array using a forEach()](https://github.com/SSaquif/JS-Array-Methods/blob/master/1-forEach.js#L24), (but this is valid for all array methods we have seen so far).
 In the table below I have broken down what value each parameter holds, at every iteration.

 |Loop|       currentItem        | index   | originalArray  |
 |----|--------------------------|---------|----------------|